chrisk2b/summer_school_2023/README.md

 Each of these folders has its own dedicated `README.md` file that provides detailed instructions on how to use the provided data for the respective use cases.
 The notebooks in the folders mentioned above contain a potential solution.
 Pleas use them only if you don't know how to start.
-Rather, upload the respective data in the use case folders and try to fulfill the task by using the data only.
+Rather, upload the respective data in the use case folders to the Colab environment and try to fulfill the task by using the data only.

 ## How to Use